diogoveirospro/lei-24-s2-1dg-g072/docs/sprintC/us025/01.requirements-engineering/Readme.md

-# US006 - Register a Vehicle
+# US025 - Cancel entry in the agenda

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-The VFM wants to register a vehicle.
+The GSM wants to cancel an entry in the Agenda.

 ### 1.2.
 Customer Specifications and Clarifications